 All of the LED strips in this Under-Glow light kit are built on our Heavy Duty LED strip series.
 Each Heavy Duty LED strip is encased in rubber with a 36" power lead.
 Each LED strip will have to have it's power lead extended (using the included power lead cable) based on where the LED strip is located on the truck.
-In total there are 19 different mounting locations in this kit and all of the power leads need to be carefully run.
-The mounting locations are focused in the following areas:
+The number and placement of the LED strips vary based on the style and wheelbase of your truck.
+There is a 'CUT SHEET' with your order that shows the approximate mounting locations for each LED strip in your kit.
+The Cut Sheet has both a diagram and a listing of the LED strips.
+Below is an example of the layout diagram.